SupakornPholsiri/SupakornPholsiri.github.io/blog/writing_arduino_programs_in_wokwi.md

 # Writing Arduino programs in Wokwi
 In this blog, I will write about writing basic Arduino programs in [Wokwi Web-based Simulator](https://wokwi.com/).

+Wokwi is an free online Electronics simulator.
+You can use it to simulate Arduino, ESP32, and many other popular boards, parts and sensors. \
+When working with Wokwi there is no need to worry about not having not enough component or breaking the board and Wokwi also make it easy to share your project. \
+So, it is a good place to start your arduino project.

 ## Program #1
 LED changing pattern: A \
 Step 1.
 Initially, only one LED (at index=0) is ON, and the rest of the LEDs are OFF. \